sonali8434/SowWhat-Kya_Boyein-Crop_prediction_App/README.md

 ## FEATURES OF SoWhat App
 * Decision-making for farmers made easier using AI.
+* Available in both hindi and english language.
 * Farmers new to an area can be helped for selection of crops.
 * Promotes sustainable agriculture.
 * Predict suitable crop for an area.